19hours/sg-statutes/Acts/Parks and Trees Act.md

 (3) In determining the amount of fine to be imposed on a person convicted of an offence under subsection (2), the court shall, in particular, have regard to any financial benefit which has accrued or appears likely to accrue to him in consequence of the offence.

-(4) For the purposes of this section, the girth of a tree shall be measured half a metre from the ground.
+(4) For the purposes of this section, the girth of a tree must be measured in the prescribed manner.

+[Act 9 of 2017 wef 20/11/2017]

-(5) Where in any proceedings for an offence under this section, a question arises as to whether the girth of a tree measured half a metre from the ground exceeds or does not exceed one metre, a certificate purporting to be signed by the Commissioner or an authorised officer certifying the girth of the tree shall be admissible as prima facie evidence of the matters stated therein and of the signature of the Commissioner or authorised officer, as the case may be.
+(5) Where in any proceedings for an offence under this section, a question arises as to whether the girth of a tree exceeds or does not exceed one metre, a certificate purporting to be signed by the Commissioner or an authorised officer certifying the girth of the tree shall be admissible as prima facie evidence of the matters stated therein and of the signature of the Commissioner or authorised officer, as the case may be.

+[Act 9 of 2017 wef 20/11/2017]

 (6) No approval referred to in subsection (1) shall be required where the condition of the tree constitutes an immediate threat to life or property.